kristianwiklund/AOC/2015/README.md

 * 15 - python.
 (Might add a part a in bash "later")
 * 16 - sh
 * 17 - python
+* 18 - c (in the shape of a relatively generic game of life solver)